-If any provision or provisions of these Bylaws shall be held to be invalid, illegal, unenforceable or in conflict with District policies, state and/or federal guidelines, or state and federal law, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired there by.
-B. These Bylaws are effective upon their approval by the Admir of Special Education. nistrator of PCS/Division Signature of Administrator, PCS Date Signature of Associate Superintendent, Division of Special Education Date Signature of CAC Chairperson Date
+If any provision or provisions of these Bylaws shall be held to be invalid, illegal, unenforceable or in conflict with District policies, state and/or federal guidelines, or state and federal law, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired thereby.

+B. These Bylaws are effective upon their approval by the Administrator of PCS/Division of Special Education.